bfp4f360/aux-mkdocs/docs/projects/prototype.md

     - 500 m/second
     - same weight as current low mag.
     #### Ammo
-    - Much more damage, 1-2 shots b1's on chest
+    - Much more damage, 3-4 shots b1's on chest, but due to how swop is its a little inconsistant.

 ??? note "DC-15a GL"
     ### DC-15a GL